FMMT666/launchpad.py/README.md

     Opens the a Launchpad and initializes it.
     Please notice that some devices have up to six MIDI entries!.
-    A dump by ListAll(), with a "Pro" and a MK1 "Mini" might look like:
+    A dump by ListAll(), with a "Pro", a MK1 "Mini" and a "MK2" might look like:

         ('ALSA', 'Midi Through Port-0', 0, 1, 0)
         ('ALSA', 'Midi Through Port-0', 1, 0, 0)